 Small Watershed Action Plan (SWAP)

-Download this resource guide (PDF) which includes links to several citizen friendly web sites.
+Download the resource guide (PDF) which includes links to several citizen friendly websites.

 Lower Patapsco SWAP

 A SWAP has been completed for the Lower Patapsco planning area.
 This plan covers the area from Catonsville to Arbutus.

 - Volume I (PDF) outlines the actions identified as part of the strategy.